SOGGIORNARE A PEGLI

 built.
 The large dome, 53 meters high, was inaugurated by

-Cardinal Minoretti on November 24, 1929 and only in 1936 was
+Cardinal Minoretti on November 24, 1929 and only in 1936

 Second World War (1944-1945) the painter Raffaele Albertella

-created the large fresco of the apse.
+realized the large fresco of the apse.
 Some

-seventeenth-century paintings are preserved in the weekday
+seventeenth-century paintings are here preserved.
+After the

 restoration works were carried out, including the remaking

-placed at the end of the works.
+placed in the center .
 On May 14, 1966 the church

 out between 1985 and 1995; the facade, originally in exposed

-taken from the ancient church dedicated to this saint, which
+taken from the ancient church, which

-the church of San Marziano was deconsecrated in 1463 and
+is documented since 1213, it was deconsecrated in 1463 and

 incorporated into a rustic farmhouse still existing in the

-upper part of via Laviosa.
+upper part of "Via Laviosa".
 (From Wikipedia).

 Approfondimenti